Emergent System Dynamics — Tenure, Incumbency, and Authority in Institutional Systems

 Participants adjust behavior in response to the system’s incentives, constraints, and observed rhythms.
 Adaptive strategies include timing of entry, sequencing of roles, alliance formation, rule-proximate optimization, and cultivation of procedural expertise.

-These adaptations reflect learning within the system.
+These adaptations reflect system learning.
 They compound across cycles and become normalized practices among experienced participants.

 Stability and Instability Rhythms

-Eligibility systems exhibit characteristic rhythms of stability and transition.
+Eligibility systems exhibit recurring rhythms of stability and transition.
 Periods of equilibrium arise when participation patterns align with accumulated roles and expectations.
-Discontinuities arise when thresholds are crossed, rules shift, or external shocks interact with internal structure.
+Discontinuities arise when thresholds are crossed, rules shift, or external shocks interact with institutional structure.

 These rhythms shape expectations about continuity, succession, and opportunity within the system.